Karthikeyan-alp/OpenCV-PI-Installation/README.md

         sudo nano /etc/dphys-swapfile

-  After this code go to the place of "SWAP SIZE=100" and uncomment this and put the new command.
+  After this code go to the place of "SWAP SIZE=100" and comment this and put the new command.

         CONF_SWAPSIZE=1024